Franklin Archibald Dick: Early life and education

 Dick was born in Chester, Pennsylvania on May 2, 1823, the only son of Archibald Thomas Dick and Hannah Rogers.
 He entered the University of Pennsylvania at the age of sixteen in 1839 as a law student.
 He graduated in 1842 and moved to the then frontier town of St. Louis, Missouri, where he practiced law from 1844 to 1861.
 He worked as an assistant editor at the St. Louis Democrat newspaper.
 He was an active supporter of the movement to abolish slavery and joined the Free Soil Party in 1849.
 He became a member of the Republican Party upon its founding in 1854.
 In 1857, he was elected to the Missouri legislature and voted for the end of slavery in Missouri.

 He married Myra Madison Alexander on November 25, 1851.
-Myra's sister, Apolline, was married to Francis Preston Blair Jr., a Missouri congressman and a leader of the Unconditional Union Party.
+Myra's sister, Apolline, was married to Francis Preston Blair Jr., a Missouri congressman and Unionist leader.
 Dick helped organize the business affairs of Blair when he fell into debt after the 1857 depression.